 The 3 Best Stovetop Coffee Percolators of 2018

-Many people, including myself, prefer the more robust and satisfying taste of a well-made percolated coffee to the beverages that come out of drip brewers.
+Many people, including myself, prefer the more robust and satisfying taste of a well-made percolated coffee to the beverages produced by drip brewers.

 I have used percolators for years and generally find the advantages of this type of brewer outnumber the disadvantages, but they are not for everyone.

 - It's personal thing, of course, but there are many who prefer the fuller taste that you get with this type of brewer.